Benjamin-Lee/riboviria.org/content/user-guide.md

 The data are available for download in several methods:
 - From the NERSC's FTP server, using this site a portal to [download](/#download) specific subsets of the data, by slicing to specific taxonomic lineages.
-- From the RVMT Zenodo's archive ([DOI 10.5281/zenodo.6091356](https://doi.org/10.5281/zenodo.6091356)).
+- From the RVMT Zenodo's archive ([doi:10.5281/zenodo.6091356](https://doi.org/10.5281/zenodo.6091356)).
 Generally, the Zeonodo deposit is more updated and comprehensive than the download portal.

 The FTP server offers the data pre-segmented at each taxonomic level.
 If you want to use a command line, we offer a [cURL generator](/#download) that will generate a command for you to execute.